Bulk-to-boundary anyon fusion from microscopic models: Bulk anyons: Tube algebra

 $S_3$ has two independent generators, $r$ and $t$.
 They satisfy $t^2=r^3=e$, where $e$ is the identity element, and $tr=r^2t=r^{-1}t$.
 The subgroup $\bZ_3$ generated by $r$ is normal. $S_3$ has three conjugacy classes

 with the respective centralizers

 To obtain the central idempotents of the tube algebra, we need to find the irreducible representations of the centralizers.
 Let us first consider the trivial conjugacy class $A$.
 Its centralizer is all of $S_3$ and has three irreducible representations, a trivial one $\Gamma^0$, a one-dimensional one $\Gamma^1$ and a two-dimensional one $\Gamma^2$.
-The character table is given by
+The characters are given by

 We obtain three anyons associated to the trivial conjugacy class.
 The corresponding idempotents read

 Note that $(\overline{e},\Gamma^0)$ is the trivial anyon -- or vacuum -- subspace.
 The dimensions of the respective sub-spaces coincide with the dimensions of the irreducible representations $\Gamma^0$, $\Gamma^1$ and $\Gamma^2$ respectively, i.e., $d_{(\overline{e},\Gamma^0)} = d_{(\overline{e},\Gamma^1)} = 1$ and $d_{(\overline{e},\Gamma^2)} = \dim(\Gamma^2) = 2$.